kyletoshiya/GHG_Emission/README.md

 | `revenue` | Firm revenue | KRW million |
 | `product` | Main product(s) produced | — |

-* **NGMS_ENV_matched.dta**
+* **NGMS_ENV_county.dta**

-   This dataset was constructed by matching firm-level data from NGMS with establishment-level data from ENV-Info.
-It represents the raw data before any missing values were imputed.
+  This dataset uses **NGMS_ENV_estimated.dta** to aggregate GHG emissions at the county level.
+It illustrates the difference between aggregating at the firm level versus aggregating at the establishment level.

 ### do File